 Exhibit No. Description Location 3.7 Certificate of Designations, Preferences and Rights of Series E Convertible Preferred Stock dated December 20, 2007.
 Incorporated by reference from the Company's Current Report on Form 10-K filed with the SEC on August 13, 2009.
 3.8 Certificate of Designations, Preferences and Rights of Series E Convertible Preferred Stock, dated April 29, 2008.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 13, 2009.
 3.9 Amendment No. One to the Bylaws of PharmaCyte Biotech, Inc. Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on September 25, 2014.
 3.10 Amendment No. Two to the Bylaws of PharmaCyte Biotech, Inc. Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on October 3, 2014.
-3.11 Articles of Merger merging PharmaCyte Biotech, Inc. with and into Nuvilex, Inc., effective January 6, 2015.
-Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on January 9, 2015.
 4.1 Reference is made to Exhibits 3.1, 3.2 and 3.3.
 4.2 Form of Common Stock Certificate.
 Incorporated by reference from the Company's Registration Statement on Form SB-2 (File No. 333-68008) filed with the SEC on August 20, 2001.
-4.3 Mutual Termination and Release Agreement dated as of May 28, 2014 between Lincoln Park Capital Fund, LLC and the Company.
+4.3 Mutual Termination and Release Agreement dated as of May 28, 2014 between Lincoln Park Capital Fund, LLC and the Registrant.
 Incorporated by reference from the Company's Current Report on Form 8-K filed with the SEC on May 29, 2014.
 10.1 License Agreement Relating to Encapsulated Cells Producing Viral Particles and Encapsulated Cells Expressing Biomolecules between and among Bavarian Nordic A/S, GSF - Forschungszentrum für Umwelt u.
 Gesundheit GmbH and Bio Blue Bird AG dated June [] 2005.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
 10.2 Amendment to License Agreement Relating to Encapsulated Cells Producing Viral Particles and Encapsulated Cells Expressing Biomolecules between and among Bavarian Nordic A/S, GSF - Forschungszentrum für Umwelt u.
 Gesundheit GmbH and Bio Blue Bird AG dated December 20, 2005.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
 10.3 Manufacturing Framework Agreement between Austrianova Singapore Pte.
-Ltd. and the Company dated March 20, 2014.
+Ltd. and Registrant dated March 20, 2014.
 Incorporated by reference from the Company's Annual Report on Form 10-K filed with the SEC on August 4, 2014.
-90
+79